TyOverby/tyoverby.github.io/posts/bincode_release.md

 * The library itself must obey semver (as all crates should).
 * Data encoded by one version of Bincode should be readable by future versions of Bincode.

-I feel like both of these are fairly easy to achieve while also permitting Bincode to evolve through the use of configuration options.
+Both of these are fairly easy to achieve while also permitting Bincode to evolve through the use of configuration options.